 Nancy: Looking for Answers

 "You can find answers to your questions.
 I know that doctor time is short, so I make a list of my questions.
 Sometimes I schedule a 20 to 30 minute appointment if I have a serious matter to discuss.
 You can go to the internet or library.
-There are books, videotapes, pamphlets, and audiotapes you can order.
+There are books, videos, pamphlets, and audiotapes you can order.
 The web is full of good information, but make sure you are going to a reputable site.
 I also call my dietitian and ask her questions.
-Recently, my protein levels were falling.
-My dietitian looked at my diet and decided I was eating enough protein.
+One time, my protein levels were falling.
+My dietitian looked at my diet and found I was eating enough protein.
 It turned out that the lab was doing something wrong!
 But I kept up with it until I got answers.
-The dietitian is probably the resource I use the most.
+The dietitian is the resource I use the most.
 Ask someone to refer you to a person who can help you."